 Gloves are a critical piece of equipment you’ll need to stay warm and active while skiing.
-There are nearly an endless amount of glove styles and varieties out there, and different types match different conditions.
-The items keep your fingers and hands warm, and that is absolutely essential for spending long periods of time outside in winter weather.
+There are nearly an endless amount of glove styles and varieties out there, and they are absolutely essential for spending long periods outside in winter weather.

 Who Should Get This